-As a sales person it can be tough to ask consultative selling questions in every interaction, particularly when you’re fairly sure that your product solves the prospect’s pain point.
+Now that you know what consultative selling is, how do you get started?
+As a salesperson, it can be tough to ask consultative selling questions in every interaction, particularly when you’re fairly sure your product solves the prospect’s pain point.

 But, adding these best practices to your sales process will ensure the healthy growth of your team, and company, by making sure you are solving the right problem for the right people.

 Here are some steps for implementing a consultative sales process: